 I discovered that what we think we need to document is quite different than what we actually need to document.

-The good news is that there are really only 2 things we need to document - our exams and our daily visits!
+The good news is that there are really only 3 things we need to document - our initial exams, our daily visits and our re-exams!

 And so began my mission: to learn how to perform a thorough and well-documented examination that tells me what I need to know clinically AND allows me to determine if my patient needs my care or not.
 Once I figured that out, my mission became how to effectively document my cases, including cash patients and personal injury patients and everyone in between, on a day to day basis.

-Once I solved the exam and the daily note problem, the challenge was how to satisfy - make that EXCEED the documentation requirements, IN AS LITTLE TIME AS POSSIBLE.
+Once I solved the exam, daily note and re-exam problem, the challenge was how to satisfy - make that EXCEED the documentation requirements, IN AS LITTLE TIME AS POSSIBLE.

 I found that by examining my patients in a particular way, they were understanding what I was talking about.